Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 title: How to Create a Linux Virtual Server in Hyper V with Powershell
 ---

-Now that we have enabled Hyper V we can utilize the built in Hyper V module.
+Now that we have [enabled Hyper V](https://dejulia489.github.io/2017-05-05-EnableHyperVWindows10/) we can utilize the built in Hyper V module.
 At the time of this post the Hyper V Module contains 232 commands, which is a rather robust module providing a lot of functionality.

+## Update Help

 We will need to leverage the help documentation for this module to better understand the Functions we have at our disposal.
+I find it useful to review all the commands in a new module to get a feel for what it is capable of.
+You can gather a lot just from the name of the command, however sometimes the command doesn't always do what we expect it to do.
+This is where the help documentation comes to the resuce.

 ###### We can use the snippet below to update our help files.

 	Update-Help

+Now that our help files are up to date let's take a look at the first command we will want to use.

+###### We can use the snippet below to get the help documentation for any command.

+	Get-Help -Name New-VHD

-## Creating a new VHD
+# Creating a new VHD

 Before we can create a new VM we will first need to create a virtual hard drive.